INTRODUCTION

 - Taking Short Walks: Walking during lunch breaks or after meals boosts blood circulation.

-- Using Active Transportation: Cycling or walking instead of driving improves fitness.
+- Using Active Transportation: Cycling or walking instead of driving improves health and wellbeing.

-Making small, sustainable changes helps create a more active lifestyle without requiring drastic adjustments.
+Making small and sustainable changes helps create a more active lifestyle without requiring drastic adjustments.

 CONCLUSION

 Stay active to manage weight and heart health.
-Exercise strengthens the heart, improves blood circulation, lowers blood pressure and regulates cholesterol levels.
-Engaging in a mix of aerobic, strength and flexibility exercises provides long-term cardiovascular benefits.
+Physical activity strengthens the heart, improves blood circulation, lowers blood pressure and regulates cholesterol levels.
+Engaging in a mix of aerobic, strength and flexibility movements provides long-term cardiovascular benefits.
 Staying consistent with movement, even in small ways, helps prevent serious heart conditions.
 Making fitness a priority leads to better overall health and wellbeing, ensuring a stronger and healthier heart for years to come.